Family Educational Rights and Privacy Act

 - Information contained in it has never been revealed or made available to any other person except the maker’s temporary substitute.

-- An employment record which is used in relation to a student’s employment by the University, except where an individual in attendance at the University is employed as a result of his or her status as a student.
+- An employment record which is used in relation to a student’s employment by the University, except where an individual in attendance at the University is employed as a result of their status as a student.

-- Records relating to a student which are created or maintained by a physician, psychiatrist, psychologist or other recognized professional or para-professional acting in his or her professional or para-professional capacity or assisting in that capacity which are used in connection with the provision of treatment to a student and are not disclosed to anyone other than the individuals providing the treatment.
+- Records relating to a student which are created or maintained by a physician, psychiatrist, psychologist or other recognized professional or para-professional acting in their professional or para-professional capacity or assisting in that capacity which are used in connection with the provision of treatment to a student and are not disclosed to anyone other than the individuals providing the treatment.

 - Financial records and statements of a student’s parents.